-The access levels are assigned to users in one or several tables loaded within the Section Access.
+Access levels are assigned to users in one or several tables loaded within the Section Access.
 These tables can contain several different user-specific system fields, typically USERID and PASSWORD, and the field defining the access level, ACCESS.
 The full set of section access system fields are described below.
-Other fields like e.g. GROUP or ORGANISATION may be added to facilitate the administration, but QlikView does not treat these fields in any special way.
+Other fields like GROUP or ORGANISATION may be added to facilitate the administration, but QlikView does not treat these fields in any special way.
 None, all, or any combination of the security fields may be loaded in the access section.
 However, if the ACCESS field is not loaded, all the users will have ADMIN access to the document and the section access will not be meaningful.
-It is thus not necessary to use USERID - a check can be made on e.g. serial number only.
+It is thus not necessary to use USERID - a check can be made on serial number only.

-- ACCESS A field that defines what access the user should have. - USERID A field that should contain a user ID that has the privilege specified in the field ACCESS. - PASSWORD A field that should contain an accepted password. - SERIAL A field that should contain a number corresponding to the QlikView serial number.
-Example: 4900 2394 7113 7304
+- ACCESS A field that defines what access the user should have. - USERID A field that contains a user ID that has the privilege specified in the field ACCESS. - PASSWORD A field that contains an accepted password.

-- NTNAME A field that should contain a string corresponding to a Windows NT Domain user name or group name. - NTDOMAINSID A field that should contain a string corresponding to a Windows NT Domain SID.
-Example: S-1-5-21-125976590-467238106-1092489882 - NTSID A field that should contain a Windows NT SID.
+- SERIAL A field that contains a number corresponding to the QlikView serial number.
+Example: 4900 2394 7113 7304 - NTNAME A field that contains a string corresponding to a Windows NT Domain user name or group name. - NTDOMAINSID A field that contains a string corresponding to a Windows NT Domain SID.
+Example: S-1-5-21-125976590-467238106-1092489882 - NTSID A field that contains a Windows NT SID.
 Example: S-1-5-21-125976590-467238106-1092489882-1378